amysimmons/hashtags/README.md

 To test this, I'll drop your script into a webpage like this:
 <script async src='https://localhost/amys_script.js'></script>

-And it will need to find all hashtags on a page and turn them into <a href> links.
+And it will need to find all hashtags on a page and turn them into <a href></a> links.

 Limitations: